'A day we do not often see': Australia's southeast under huge fire threat

 The most recent heat wave is even pushing temperatures in Australia’s southern island state of Tasmania - the country’s closest point to Antarctica - higher than in the mainland’s dry north.

-New South Wales Deputy Premier John Barilaro, who represents a rural district affected by drought and fire, said on Twitter on Monday the headline Sydney event should be canceled.
+New South Wales Deputy Premier John Barilaro, who represents a rural district affected by drought and fire, said on Twitter on Monday the headline Sydney event should be cancelled.

 “If regional areas have had fireworks banned, then let’s not have two classes of citizens,” he tweeted.

-Petitions requesting the event be canceled have also been presented to the state government, citing the huge event costs at a time firefighting resources are stretched.
+Petitions requesting the event be cancelled have also been presented to the state government, citing the huge event costs at a time firefighting resources are stretched.

 However, local government officials backing the celebration point out it is a major tourism drawcard that fills hotels and restaurants in Sydney.